CodeAtlas/VeeContactPicker/README.md

 ### Features

 - Load contacts very **fast**!
 Not like the iOS official controller...
-- Contact's **images** and coloured placeholders with contact's initials!
+- Contacts' **images** and coloured placeholders with contacts' initials!
 - Search contacts also by email addresses or phone numbers!
 - Retro **compatible with iOS 7**
 - Handle contacts selection with completion block or delegation